It will be a huge market. Isn’t it?

 Step 5: Price Your Services

-One of the most challenging tasks for business owners is to define the prices for services.
+One of the most challenging tasks for window cleaning service providers is to define the prices for cleaning services.
 By keeping attractive prices, there are more chances of getting new customers.

 There are three basic methods that you can use to charge your customers for the window cleaning business.